blouyakis/emt_basic/module_4_test.md

 ### Q82 🟡
 **Front**
-Why must apparently minor human-bite punctures be evaluated in hospital?
+Why should an apparently minor human bite that breaks the skin be evaluated at the hospital?
 · Longer bruise development · **High infection risk** · Slower healing than avulsions · High underlying tissue damage

 **Back**